Treatment of scar tissue and adhesions

 Treatment Plans Post Breast Cancer Surgery

-For clients presenting with scar tissue problems after breast cancer surgery where the scars are over 2 years old, a suggested treatment plan may include ScarWork with appropriate soft tissue treatment every 2 weeks for a minimum of 6 sessions, with a review at the end of this period.
+For clients presenting with scar tissue problems after breast cancer surgery where the scars are over 2 years old, a suggested treatment plan may include ScarWork with appropriate soft tissue treatment over 6 x fortnightly sessions, with a review at the end of this period.
 This plan would allow for readjustment to normal movement and address compensation patterns.
 As scar tissue releases, and range of movement improves, muscles will have to work harder and build strength in order to readapt to your new mobility.

 For clients immediately post surgery or within 2 years, treatments may be given closer together as the scar tissue is still immature and compensation patterns are less established.
 An initial treatment plan of 6 x weekly sessions is suggested with a recommendation to return after 6, 12 and 18 months as the scar tissue matures.

-For clients who have had radiotherapy or with capsular contracture, and for those who have had major muscles relocated following reconstruction surgery, ongoing appointments every 6-12 weeks may be recommended.
+For clients with capsular contracture and for those who have had major muscles relocated following reconstruction surgery, ongoing appointments every 6-12 weeks may be recommended.